Kilimanjaro Clothing – What Clothes Do You Need For Kilimanjaro?

 You should not bring:

-• Jeans for obvious reasons – they absorb many time their weight in water, are difficult to trek in, take a long time to dry out, rapidly transfer heat from the body, must we continue …)
+• Jeans for obvious reasons – they absorb many time their weight in water, are difficult to trek in, take a long time to dry out, rapidly transfer heat from the body, must I continue …)

 Read our Kilimanjaro packing list or see our specific guides on: